 Firstly, if you are applying for a mortgage and you hold a work permit most banks will require you to have been on the islands for at least six months before granting a mortgage.
 You can also obtain a mortgage as a non-resident although a larger deposit is in most cases required, usually in the region of 30%.
 The mortgage approval process usually takes four to six weeks from the time of application.

 If chattels (items not forming part of the building’s structure) are included in the price of the property a list of the items and their value will be provided to the purchaser’s attorney so the land transfer document includes the information.
-The transfer document needs to state the amount paid for the property (excluding the chattels) as stamp duty is only charged on the value of the property and not the chattels value.
+The transfer document needs to state the amount paid for the property (excluding the chattels) as stamp duty is only charged on the value of the property and not the value of the chattels.

 When it comes to selling your Cayman Islands property you are only eligible to pay commission to the real estate agent you appoint to handle the sale of the property.
 Agent fees range from 4% to 10% of the sale price dependent on the value of the property.